necrolyte2/clonalframerunner/README.md

 ### Simplest invocation

 The following will execute ClonalFrame as if you had just run ClonalFrame without any arguments.
-The only difference is that cframe_runner will automatically find all .dat files in the current directory and run them for you.
+The only difference is that cframe_runner.py will automatically find all .dat files in the current directory and run them for you.
 ```
-python cframe_runner
+python cframe_runner.py
 ```

 ### Iterations